Achant/Developer-Tools/README.md

 2.) clear - Used to clear the view of the shell.
 3.) ls - Used to list all of the visible files in a directory.
 4.) alias/export - Used to create shortcuts for commands/Used to export alias commands into a file.
-5.) nano - Used to edit a file within the shell.
+5.) cp – Copy a File.
 6.) mv – Move and Rename Files.
-7.) * - Technically not a command, but a useful way to select all of one set of files.
+7.) [up-arrow], [down-arrow] - Display commands history.
 8.) cat - Used to display the contents of a file.
 9.) sort - Used to sort a file.
 10.) rm - Used to permanently remove a file, without sending it to the trash.

-11.) cp – Copy a File.
+ - [X] Extra useful commands.

+11.) * - Technically not a command, but a useful way to select all of one set of files.
+12.) nano - Used to edit a file within the shell.
-12.) man – Display Command Manual Files.
+13.) man – Display Command Manual Files.
-13.) pwd – Print Working Directory.
+14.) pwd – Print Working Directory.
-14.) wget – Retrieve files from remote locations.
+15.) wget – Retrieve files from remote locations.
-15.) grep – Search Files or Output.
+16.) grep – Search Files or Output.
-16.) tail – Display End of a File.
+17.) tail – Display End of a File.
-17.)up-arrow , down-arrow - display commands history.

 ### Level Up your Debugging

 - [X] Artifact includes a list of 3+ debugging tools that you found especially useful